 VA Home Loan Credit Scores

 For VA home loans, the VA doesn’t technically have any requirements where score is concerned.
 However, like with other loans, many lenders put overlays in place that disqualify low-score borrowers from getting VA loans through them, thereby protecting that lender from loss.

-At Low VA Rates, we do not have a minimum credit score.
-The question “what is a good credit score” has a simple answer with us: anything is good enough to apply.
+At Low VA Rates, we do not normally have a minimum credit score, so the question “What is a good credit score?” has a simple answer with us: anything is good enough to apply.
 We put our veterans first and as such understand that a bad credit score is never the only factor in determining creditworthiness.
 We consider all factors of a person’s application, and if several factors do disqualify you, we’ll give you the guidance you need to qualify once again for a VA home loan.
 Don’t hesitate.
 Call us now to get a quote.

 Leave a Reply

 We value your privacy.
 Your email is safe with us.